MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Minecraft/_index.md

 It's a mostly Vanilla Spigot sever, with a couple of minor mods such as a bookshelf and Dynamap.

 The top players have many many hours combined, one of which has almost 60 days of playtime alone!

+In most cases ill Avoid interior shots, a mixture of time, web speed and some buildings don't have them or are better view "In person"